It seems like another lifetime now but I was once involved in the British Asian music scene.

 My Back Catalogue

 As there appeared to be genuine interest in my older material, I had to do something about it.
-The Throwback was released on 31/Aug/2018 and is available through all popular services.
+The Throwback was released on 31/Aug/2018 and is available now through all popular services.
 This album contains (almost) every track that I released between 2003 and 2010.
-It goes without saying that the release of this album is dedicated to all those people who supported me back in the day.
+This album is dedicated to all those people who supported me back in the day.

 Me & Music Today